Alaskan Adventure

 Day 7

 Rise early for one last optional yoga session and one last chance to soak in the view from your room before you board the water taxi for Homer.
-Once in Homer, you will repeat the drive to Anchorage; again, keeping an eye out for wildlife and great photo opportunities along the journey.
-Guests will be dropped off at Anchorage airport for domestic and international connections unless staying extending on their own.
+Once in Homer, you will repeat the drive to Anchorage; again, watch for wildlife and great photo opportunities along the journey.
+Guests will be dropped off at Anchorage Airport for domestic and international connections unless they are staying and extending on their own.

 Until we travel again...